UCLA faces criticism for failure to act to stop attack on pro-Palestinian encampment

 They encountered police clearing tents early on, as well as more than 100 arrests and threats of suspension unless they abandoned the encampment Monday.
 Instead, protesters took over Hamilton Hall early Tuesday, carrying in furniture and metal barricades.

-In a letter to senior police officials, Columbia President Nemat Shafik, who uses the first name Minouche, said the administration asked officers to remove protesters "with the utmost regret."

-Columbia on Wednesday called Hamilton Hall “an active crime scene” under NYPD investigation and limited campus access, barring the media.

-New York City Mayor Eric Adams blamed "outside agitators" on Wednesday for leading the demonstrations and repeatedly cited the presence of a woman on Columbia's campus who had been "convicted for terrorism," her husband said.
+New York City Mayor Eric Adams blamed "outside agitators" on Wednesday for leading the demonstrations and repeatedly cited the presence of a woman on Columbia's campus whose husband Adams said had been "convicted for terrorism."
 The woman, Nahla Al-Arian, wasn't on Columbia's campus this week and isn't among the protesters who were arrested.

 Al-Arian, a retired elementary school teacher, told The Associated Press that Adams misstated both her role in the protests and the facts about her husband, Sami Al-Arian, a prominent Palestinian activist.
 Nahla Al-Arian said she did go to Columbia for one day on April 25 to see the protest encampment there but left after she got tired.

-Note: An earlier version of this story incorrectly stated that New York City Mayor Eric Adams said a woman on Columbia’s campus had been “convicted for terrorism.”
-Adams said that about the husband of a woman who had been on campus.